TroyArcher/tarcher.dev/content/posts/building-a-portfolio.md

 In the end, I ended up trying Hugo first because when I looked at how fast it could spin up an implementation, I was sold.
 I had heard of Hugo a while back, but never really looked into it until now.

-I spent less than an hour getting a basic site up and running.
+I spent less than an hour getting a basic site up and running... honestly, it was like 15 minutes.

 There were ton of great themes to choose from, and I went with PaperMod because I enjoy the clean and minimalist design.
 It also had a lot of the features I wanted out of the box, like a dark mode toggle, RSS feed, and syntax highlighting for code blocks.

 ### Backend
 - **None**: Since this is a static site, I didn't need a backend.